greenrd/topgit/README.md

   branch depends on, pre-seeded by `tg create`.
 A (continuously updated) merge of these branches will be the "base" of your topic branch.

-  IMPORTANT: DO NOT EDIT '.topdeps' MANUALLY!!!
+  **IMPORTANT**: DO NOT EDIT '.topdeps' MANUALLY!!!
 If you do so, you need to know exactly what are you doing, since this file must stay in sync with the Git history information, otherwise very bad things will happen.